 Stone Soup Theatre reserves the right to terminate a student’s participation in any class at any time due to continuous disruptive behavior, with no refund.
 Parents will be notified ahead of time and ample warning will be given before this decision is made.

 Stone Soup Theatre instructors are usually able to create ways for children with special needs to succeed.
-Please write down any and all medications and any physical, emotional or behavioral challenges your child may have on your student’s Emergency Contact Form and discuss them with the Education Director and/or with your child’s instructor prior to the first day of class.
+Please note any and all medications and any physical, emotional or behavioral challenges your child may have when registering and discuss them with the Education Director and/or with your child’s instructor prior to the first day of class.
 This information will make our class instruction more effective and your child’s experience more rewarding.
-Any information provided on your Emergency Contact Form remain confidential.
+Any information provided will remain confidential.
 Please note that Stone Soup Theatre instructors cannot to monitor or administer medications.

 Stone Soup Theatre follows the Seattle Public School District procedures for inclement weather closures.
 Should the Seattle Public School District cancel or dismiss classes early, parents can safely assume all classes at Stone Soup falling in the same time-range will be cancelled as well.
 No refund will be made for classes cancelled due to inclement weather.